psychopy/psychopy/docs/source/api/tools/mathtools.rst

 Most functions have an `out` argument, where one can specify an array to write values to.
 The value of `dtype` is ignored if `out` is provided, and all input arrays will be converted to match the `dtype` of `out` (if not already).
-This ensures that the type of the destination array is used.
+This ensures that the type of the destination array is used for all arithmetic.

 .. automodule:: psychopy.tools.mathtools